-Copy your favorite website as well as you can.
-Pinterest, Facebook, Twitter… Just make sure it’s got lots of interesting functionality.
-You’ll be integrating your full array of skills into this one…. if you’re following the Rails track definitely set up the project using the back-end framework of your choice!
-For example, Ruby on Rails!
-This should prove to you that you now have all the tools you need to build a website just like the ones you use every day.
+Replicate your favorite website as close as possible - Pinterest, Facebook, Twitter, etc. Just make sure it has lots of interesting functionality.
+You’ll be integrating a full array of skills into this one.
+Feel free to set up the project using the back-end framework of your choice!
+For example, Ruby on Rails or NodeJS.
+This should prove that you now have all the tools and knowledge needed to build a website, just like the ones you use every day.

-Of course, you can’t copy every single feature and a lot of the user interface will be a bit clunkier, but you can get yourself 80% of the way there.
-And that’s darn impressive.
+Of course, you can’t replicate every feature, and the user interface will probably be a bit clunkier.
+However, if you can get yourself 80% of the way there, that’s darn impressive!

-- Set up a Github Repo for this project.
-Follow the instructions atop the Google Homepage project if you need help.
+- Set up a GitHub Repo for this project.
+Follow the instructions in Git basics if you need help.

-- Think about what you’ll need to do to get this all working together.
-This is where it’s really helpful to think it completely through on paper or whiteboard ahead of time!
-A few hours of thought here will save you from wasting days of coding.
+- Think about what you need to do.
+It’s really helpful to write your plan down on paper or whiteboard ahead of time!
+A few hours of thought now will save you days of coding.
 Try to lay it ALL out.
-An important part of this is scope – you obviously can’t build the entire website (which presumably took a full team of engineers years to produce), so you’ll need to identify the core functionality of the site and then the “nice-to-have” stuff.
-Make sure you will finish building the core functionality BEFORE starting to add on the rest.
-If you try to do it all at once, you’ll get lost and frustrated.
+An important part of planing is scope.
+You obviously can’t build the entire website (which presumably took a full team of engineers years to produce), so you’ll need to identify the site’s core functionality and the “nice-to-have” stuff.
+Make sure you finish the core functionality BEFORE working on the rest.
+If you try to do everything at once, you’ll get lost and frustrated.
 Trust me.
 Everything takes longer than you expect.

-- Once you’ve finished, push to Github and definitely submit your project below!
+- Once you finish, push to GitHub and definitely submit your project below!